• Skip to Content

 Area of Emphasis Competencies (Learning Outcomes):

-Applied Epidemiology & Biostatistics emphasis
+Applied Epidemiology & Biostatistics Area of Emphasis

 1. Manage data structures efficiently using standard statistical software.